For Immediate Release

 - TFMS (Traffic Flow Management System).

-There are currently 47 Part 121 member air carriers, 79 corporate/business operators, 14 universities, 5 manufacturers, and 2 maintenance, repair, and overhaul organizations participating in ASIAS.
-Participation in ASIAS continues to grow as part of a phased expansion designed to engage the corporate/business and small GA communities and lay groundwork for the future inclusion of new communities such as the helicopter industry.
+There are currently 47 Part 121 member air carriers, 88 corporate/business operators, 12 universities, 5 manufacturers, and 2 maintenance, repair, and overhaul organizations participating in ASIAS.
+Participation in ASIAS continues to grow as part of a phased expansion designed to engage the corporate/business and light GA communities and lay groundwork for the future inclusion of new communities such as the helicopter industry.

 ASIAS’s contributions in advancing aviation safety over the past decade were recognized in March 2018 when ASIAS was selected in conjunction with CAST as recipient of the 2018 Aviation Week Laureate Award for Commercial Safety.
 ASIAS was also awarded the U.S. Department of Transportation Secretary’s Safety Team award in 2015.